-Encourage random acts of kindness for kids to build confidence, community, and social skills needed for success.
+Encourage random acts of kindness ideas for encouraging kids to build confidence, classroom community, and social skills needed for success and happiness.

 Acts of Kindness for Kids in School

 I believe we could all agree that the world could use more kindness.
-As educators, we have the awesome opportunity to teach and encourage kindness to children, who will one day be leaders.
+As educators, we have the incredible opportunity to teach and encourage kindness to children, who will one day be leaders.

 A classroom that is characterized by acts of kindness rather than competition will be an environment that is more conducive to learning.
 Not only will our classrooms be more peaceful, but the kindness we teach in our room can also spread around the school, creating a positive school culture.

-Another by-product of teaching acts of kindness for kids could be decreasing the school’s rate of bullying.
+Another by-product of teaching acts of kindness to kids could be decreasing the school’s rate of bullying.
 Completing kind acts has benefits for both parties.
-Being kind can increase serotonin levels, which is the chemical in the brain that helps us feel happy and positive (see Why Teaching Kindness in Schools Is Essential to Reduce Bullying).
+Being kind can increase serotonin levels, the chemical in the brain that helps us feel happy and optimistic (see Why Teaching Kindness in Schools Is Essential to Reduce Bullying).

-Kindness makes the person being kind to feel better and have more confidence in themselves.
+Kindness makes the person being kind feel better and have more confidence in themselves.
 And it makes the person receiving the kindness feel better about themselves.
-In effect, reducing bullying in schools.
+In effect, they are reducing bullying in schools.

 Ways to Encourage Acts of Kindness with Kids

 Teaching kindness in the classroom is important, but how can we do that effectively?
 In particular, how can we encourage random acts of kindness amongst peers and school personnel?
-How do we promote kind deeds “just because” for people who aren’t expecting it?
+How do we promote kind deeds “just because” for people not expecting it?

 Below are some ways we can do to encourage kids to grasp this concept.